phanclan/tfe-create-workspace/README.md

 I use a portal to gain temporary access to our AWS environment.
 This poses some interesting challenges when Terraform Cloud workspaces are tied to these temporary permissions.

 To workaround this, I use the  `workspace-creator` to set cloud credential terraform variables in `1-create-workspaces`.
-There are a few key steps.

-1. Use a script to set the values for the variables in the `4-create-variables` workspace.
-2. Use `tfe_variable` resources
-	1. tied to workspace data source (`tfe_workspace_ids`)
-	2. which is to a variable list (`workspace_ids`) to assign cloud credentials to my other workspaces.

-### Detailed Steps
-* Create the `4-create-variables` workspace.
-	* I added a `ws-create-variables.tf` file into `1-create-workspaces` project.
-	* This will create a new workspace called `4-create-variables`.
-		* Triggers `plan` upon `git commit`.
-	* The workspace is VCS tied to
-		* Repo: `phanclan/tfe-create-workspace`
-		* Working Directory: `examples/4-create-variables`
-* Set cloud credentials
-	* Set variables in this workspace using terraform-guides variable script.
+Whenever credentials change, I load them into my local machine's env vars, and then push it out with with terraform.

+## Who's doing the work?

-	* **Option 1**: I use the `tfe_variable` resource to set these.
+* `create-variables.tf` contains all `tfe_variable` resource definitions.
+* The resource uses a `for_each` loop to determine which workspaces to  create the variable for.
+* The `create_workspaces` data source uses a list to determine which workspaces it should provide `workspace_ids` for.
+* The list is provided by the `workspace_ids` variable, which you modified earlier.

+## Detailed Steps

 * From local machine, go to `workspace-creator` folder

 ```
 cd ../workspace-creator
 ```

+### Update the creator

 * Export `TF_VAR` variables with new credentials.